We care passionately about modern families in all their evolving forms, and how we help extends beyond our legal cases.

 Never afraid to stand up for modern families, you will regularly see us in the media campaigning for change - see our media area for more.

 We also speak at leading debates and conferences in the UK and internationally, including at the House of Lords and together with speakers such as Supreme Court Justice Baroness Hale and the Bishop of Oxford Lord Richard Harries.

-In 2013 we launched Brilliant Beginnnings, a non-profit surrogacy agency which supports parents and surrogates conceiving through ethical surrogacy in the UK and overseas, and which is campaigning for legal reform in the UK.
+In 2013 we launched Brilliant Beginnnings, the UK's first professionally managed non-profit surrogacy agency.
+Through Brilliant Beginnings we support parents and surrogates conceiving through ethical surrogacy in the UK and overseas, and we campaign for legal reform in the UK.
 Find out more at www.brilliantbeginnings.co.uk.

 We help leading charities who help modern families.
 We advise Stonewall on gay and lesbian parenting issues.
 Helen is a member of the HFEA’s National Donation Strategy Group and a former trustee of the National Gamete Donation Trust.
 Natalie is a former trustee of Fertility Network UK and a member of the Donor Conception Network.

 We are proud to have influenced changes to the law including: